All full-time undergraduate applications must be made through UCAS.

 After enrolling online you will be able to access your course timetable and other course material.
 During this time you can also apply for your UCLan Card allowing you full access to all of our excellent facilities, including the Library and Sir Tom Finney Sports Centre.

 When does the course start?

-The start date for the standard September intake for full-time undergraduate students based at Preston Campus is Monday 16th September 2013.
-This will include your induction week, which will help you become familiar with the campus and facilities and also help you settle into University life.
+The start date for the standard September intake for full-time undergraduate students based at Preston Campus is Monday 15th September 2014.
+This will include your Welcome week, which will help you become familiar with the campus and facilities and also help you settle into University life.